HL7/fhir-us-ndh/input/pagecontent/index.md

 The following are security conformance requirements for NDH actors:

-- NDH actors SHALL use the [SMART Backend Services Authorization Guide](http://www.hl7.org/fhir/smart-app-launch/backend-services.html) to collect the necessary requestor information appropriate for making the NDH data request.
+- NDH servers SHALL support the [SMART Backend Services Authorization Guide](http://www.hl7.org/fhir/smart-app-launch/backend-services.html) to collect the necessary requestor information appropriate for making the NDH data request.
-- NDH actors SHALL reference a single time source to establish a common time base for security auditing across the system.
+- NDH servers SHALL reference a single time source to establish a common time base for security auditing across the system.
-- NDH actors SHALL use the AuditEvent resource to capture audit logs of the various transactions.
+- NDH servers SHALL support the AuditEvent resource to capture audit logs of the various transactions.
 NDH actors SHOULD capture as many AuditEvent resource data elements as appropriate based on requirements of FHIR Audit Logging and local policies.
-- NDH transactions SHALL use TLS version 1.2 or higher to secure the transmission channel unless the transmission is taking place over a more secure network.(Using TLS even within a secured network environment is still encouraged to provide defense in depth.)
+- NDH transactions SHALL support TLS version 1.2 or higher to secure the transmission channel unless the transmission is taking place over a more secure network.(Using TLS even within a secured network environment is still encouraged to provide defense in depth.)
 US Federal systems implementing NDH actors SHOULD conform with FIPS PUB 140-2.
-- NDH actors SHALL conform to [FHIR Communications](http://hl7.org/fhir/R4/security.html#http) requirements.
+- NDH servers SHALL conform to [FHIR Communications](http://hl7.org/fhir/R4/security.html#http) requirements.
-- NDH actors SHOULD retain Provenance information using the FHIR Provenance resource.
+- NDH servers SHOULD retain Provenance information using the FHIR Provenance resource.
-- NDH actors MAY utilize [UDAP or Tiered OAuth](http://hl7.org/fhir/us/udap-security/STU1/).
+- NDH servers MAY support [UDAP](http://hl7.org/fhir/us/udap-security/STU1/).

 The following are security conformance requirements for the overall program/system: